 Take the time to associate yourself with the risks of this, or any other weight loss procedure.
 Make sure to understand which side effects are normal, and when to be concerned.
 As always, remember you are your best advocate.
 Research the surgeon and device manufacturer you’re considering.
 Don’t hesitate to get a second, or even third, opinion.

 Even if you’ve done your homework, sometimes bad things still happen.
-A botched surgery can have take a very big toll on your emotional and physical health.
+A botched surgery can take a very big toll on your emotional and physical health.
 You might also struggle with paying growing medicals and making up for lost wages.

 Going after a medical device manufacturer can be difficult, time-intensive, and expensive.
 For these reasons, we recommend you reach out to a personal injury attorney who has experience with handling medical malpractice lawsuits.